 In the event of an emergency, sitting at the emergency exit row will not be enough.
-Read here how to survive the plane crash!
+Read here about how to survive the plane crash!

 In some twin-aisle planes, the cabin shrinks towards the back, and some rows change from three to two seats.
 These are called taper seats.
-The first row provides some additional space between the seat and the window, for storing luggage, but also stretching your feet.
+The first row provides some additional space between the seat and the window, for storing luggage, but also for stretching your feet.